groc-prog/pyneo4j-ogm/README.md

 ## Todo's and missing features <a name="todos-and-missing-features"></a>

 - [ ] Add more tests
+- [ ] Add projections, options and filters to relationship properties `relationship` method
 - [ ] Improve documentation and fix typos
 - [ ] Add bookmark support
 - [ ] Add migrations